watterott/HDMI-Adapter/software/README.md

 # HDMI-Display Firmware
-The programs can be compiled and uploaded using the Arduino IDE with our board support package.
+The firmware can be compiled and uploaded using the Arduino IDE with our board support package (BSP).

 ## Files
 * [Arduino IDE 1.6](http://arduino.cc/en/Main/Software)